Date: March 21, 2025

 In an effort to foster activities that promote improved mental health and prevent addiction, or the harm associated with addiction, the Clermont County Mental Health and Recovery Board is pleased to announce an opportunity for funding.

-We are looking for innovative projects that will positively affect mental health and/or prevent addiction for any age group.
-A total up to $30,000 is available for programs serving Clermont County residents; the maximum funding per project is $3,000.
-The grant period is July 1, 2024 to June 30, 2025.
+We are looking for innovative projects that will positively affect mental health and/or prevent addiction, or harm associated with addiction, for any age group.
+A total of up to $30,000 is available for programs serving Clermont County residents; the maximum funding per project is $3,000.
+The grant period is July 1, 2025 to June 30, 2026.

 Any organized group in Clermont County, with the exception of the contract agencies of the Mental Health and Recovery Board, can apply for funding.
 Previously funded applicants are eligible to reapply.
 Applicants must have some type of fiscal structure in place to account for the awarded funds, which may not be used to cover ongoing operating expenses.